Who is the Artemis mentioned in the Bible?Question: "Who is the Artemis mentioned in the Bible?"

-The Ephesian Artemis was a “mother earth” deity emphasizing fertility and reproduction.
-Many of her images have been unearthed; the rows upon rows of breasts, totally covering her upper body, depict the power of Artemis to nourish the world.
-The many priests employed in the temple performed animal sacrifices, and the many priestesses, in keeping with the fertility theme, engaged in ritual prostitution.
-All of this made the Artemis temple in Ephesus a popular tourist attraction in the Roman world.
+The Ephesian Artemis was a “queen of heaven” deity emphasizing fertility, virginity, and the protection of childbearing.
+Many of her images have been unearthed; the rows upon rows of smooth, oval-shaped, protuberances on her midriff have been a source of debate for years—are they breasts, pouches containing magic tokens, bull testicles, or bee eggs?
+(All of those possibilities have been advanced as viable theories.)
+The many priests employed in the temple performed animal sacrifices.
+There were many priestesses, too.
+It is uncertain whether or not the priestesses engaged in ritual prostitution.
+In any case, the Artemis temple in Ephesus was a popular tourist attraction in the Roman world.

 A unique mythology sprang up around the origin of Artemis worship.
 The account is alluded to by the city clerk of Ephesus: “Doesn’t all the world know that the city of Ephesus is the guardian of the temple of the great Artemis and of her image, which fell from heaven?”
 (Acts 19:35).
 A popular item to sell tourists was a small Artemis shrine—a cupped enclosure with a small female figure inside.
 Worshipers were told they could take this shrine anywhere in the world and worship Artemis in front of her tiny shrine, and it would be just the same as worshiping her at the Ephesian temple.